 - Adopt appropriate research design and method(s) to obtain and analyse primary data from language and profession-related areas;

 - Use appropriate information technology tools for the evidence-based investigation of aspects of language and professional communication; and

 - Express complex ideas clearly, accurately and in compliance with the conventions governing idea presentation in the academic and professional contexts.

 Research Centres and Global Partners

-Faculty of Humanities collaborates with a number of internationally prestigious institutions as well as professional and academic partners to ensure that students benefit from input contributed by overseas and local scholars, researchers and practitioners through formal and informal exchange initiatives.
+The Faculty of Humanities collaborates with a number of internationally prestigious institutions as professional and academic partners to ensure that students can benefit from contributions overseas as well as local scholars, researchers and practitioners of high standard through formal and informal exchange initiatives.
 Our research centres and academic partners include: